-• Financial year: An accounting period is generally 12

-months in duration.
-Enterprises must select the fiscal yearend which could be either at the end of the calendar year or at the end of each quarter (i.e. 31 March, 30 June and 30 September).
-A notice to the local tax authority is required to be submitted if an enterprise selects a quarter date other than December(\\)
+- Framework: VAS - Financial year: An accounting period is generally 12 months in duration.
+Enterprises must select the fiscal year end, which could be either at the end of the calendar year or at the end of each quarter (i.e. 31 March, 30 June and 30 September).
+A notice to the local tax authority is required to be submitted if an enterprise selects a quarter date other than December (\\); Language: Vietnamese; - Reporting currency: VND (\\\); - Approval: The financial statements must be approved by the Chief Accountant and the Legal Representative. - (\\) For newly incorporated enterprise, the first accounting period must not be more than 15 months after the enterprise's date of incorporation. - (\\\) If an enterprise selects a foreign currency to be used as functional currency in recognising transactions, maintaining its accounting records and preparing its financial statements, its financial statements are required to be translated into VND for statutory reporting purposes.

-- Language: Vietnamese

-- Reporting currency: VND (\\\)

-- Approval: The financial statements must be approved by the Chief Accountant and the Legal Representative.

-(\\) For newly incorporated enterprise, the first accounting period must not be more than 15 months after the enterprise's date of incorporation.

-The MOF also issued Circular 202/2014/TT-BTC dated 22 December 2014 to guide, amend and supplement on the methods how to prepare and present consolidated financial statements.
+The MOF also issued the Circular 202/2014/TT-BTC dated 22 December 2014 to guide, amend and supplement the methods of how to prepare and present consolidated financial statements.